Our Approach to Care

 Absolutely.
 Smoking causes or worsens many lung-related diseases including cancer, COPD (chronic obstructive pulmonary disease), emphysema and chronic bronchitis.
 Smoking also worsens asthma symptoms among children and teens.
 Quitting will provide both immediate and long-term benefits to your health.
 Several cessation treatments are available.
 Choose one that works best for you.
 For more information, call 1-800-QUIT NOW (784-8669).

 Exercise can help your body use oxygen, strengthen muscles, and improve your state of mind.
-Consult with your health care provider before you start any exercise program.
-Ask about medications, too.
+Consult with your healthcare provider before you start any exercise program.
 Your health care provider may prescribe oxygen therapy, increase your flow rate, or prescribe medication you can take before you exercise so you can breathe more easily.
 Follow these tips when you’re ready to exercise:

 - Set goals you can reach.
 Reaching goals, even small ones, will give you a sense of success.
 Set your goals higher as you get stronger.